rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 #### rescue

-The "rescue" command will put a server into rescue mode, allowing you to access and modify the instance&rsquo;s file system while the server is inactive.
+The "rescue" command will put a server into rescue mode, allowing you to access and modify the instance's file system while the server is inactive.
 The output of the command is the root password used by the rescue instance.